AlexIsTrying/rockpaperscissors/README.md

 # rockpaperscissors
-Trying to make a mini-game through the console.
+Trying to make a mini-game, you'll have to play it through the console.